In the next of our series, Andrew Nicholls explains how we prepare people for pastoral work.

 himself totally in the process (Ezek 34, John 10).

 Such a pattern sets a radical agenda for any would-be pastoral worker.
 We must warn the idle, encourage the timid and help the weak (implying that we must be able to tell which is which or we will do exactly the wrong thing), and be patient with everyone (1 Thess 5:14).
 We must let our gentleness be evident to all as we rejoice in the Lord and in his presence (Phil 4:4-5).

 Some of this can happen from a pulpit in a service, but a lot more must happen somewhere in the other roughly 112 waking hours of a minister's week.
 Becoming a good pastoral worker means all the biblical, doctrinal, historical, linguistic, cultural study we can cram into the timetable, and careful attention to how we feed real people in real moments of real life.
 Coronavirus is asking a million new questions a day.
 Becoming a good pastoral worker means learning how to apply the faith once entrusted to the saints in every new circumstance.

 As churches send people to us for training, therefore, we feel the responsibility to use their time with us to help them become the best ministers they can possibly be.
-As the new programmes design has progressed, this has meant weaving training in pastoral work into each of the three years - preparing for inter-personal ministry.
+As the newly revalidated programmes' design has progressed, this has meant weaving training in pastoral work into each of the three years - preparing for inter-personal ministry.

 In the second year, we'll coach them in the skill of Christian conversation.
 We want them to know how well they listen, how well they hear what is said and what is not, and how carefully they are able to relate Scripture to what they are discovering about the hearts of other people.